 What is narrative therapy?

 The narrative approach is a collaborative model which recognizes that people possess natural competencies, skills, and expertise that can help guide change in their lives.
-It is a non-pathologizing therapy wherein the person is viewed as separate from their problems, and in this way, a therapist can help externalize sensitive issues which dissipates resistance and defenses.
+It is a non-pathologizing therapy wherein the person is viewed as separate from their problems, and in this way, a therapist can help externalize sensitive issues which dissipates resistance and defences.
 Personal experiences are transformed into personal stories so that the effects of the problem can also be transformed.
-Problems are viewed within the context of social, political, and cultural storylines that influence the way we view ourselves and our personal stories.
+Problems are viewed within the context of social, political, and cultural story-lines that influence the way we view ourselves and our personal stories.

 No one needs fixing.

 People are the experts of their own lives; problems are separate from the person and have a relational context; people have inherent skills to influence problems.